-The Radio Power switch on the dash lets you connect the dash radio to the coach batteries when the ignition switch turned off for listening while parked.
-This prevents accidental draining of the chassis battery by prolonged use of the radio.
+The Radio Power switch lets you connect the dash radio to the coach batteries with the ignition switch turned off for listening while parked.
+This prevents accidental draining of the chassis battery with prolonged use of the radio.

-NOTE: The House/Coach Battery Disconnect switch must be ON while listening to the dash radio, as the audio relay is powered by house batteries.
-If the House/Coach Battery Disconnect switch is OFF, the speakers will not emit sound.
+NOTE:The House/Coach Battery Disconnect switch must be ON while listening to the dash radio because the audio relay is powered by house batteries.
+If the House/ Coach Battery Disconnect switch is OFF, the speakers will not emit sound.

-Radio Power Switch (Located on lower dash area)
+Radio Power Switch (Located on dash) -Typical View